MadhuvanthiSriPad/Voice-Enabled-RAG-Chatbot/README.md

 ### 2. Scraping Robustness
 Initial scraping and chunking would fail if the exact query term was not found on the page.
 A spell-check and query-normalization fallback was added to handle minor spelling variations and ambiguous inputs, improving overall robustness.

-### 3. Rate Limiting
-During testing, Cohere rate limits were hit.
-Basic retry logic with backoff was added to stabilize embedding generation.

 ### What I'd Do Differently